aetperf/aetperf.github.io/_posts/2024-05-29-An-Hybrid-information-retriever-with-DuckDB.md

  Balady citron (Arabic: أترج بلدي‎) or Palestinian citron (Hebrew: הָאֶתְרוֹג הַפַּלֶשְׂתִּינִי‎) is a variety of citron or etrog grown in Israel for Jewish ritual purposes.
 ```

 We made a mistake in the search query by typing "citron" instead of "citroen" or "citroën".
 Despite the error, the semantic search was able to correctly identify the Citroën C5 as the most relevant result, with the highest semantic score.
 However, the lexical search returned a score of 0 for this entry and a score of 1 for a lemon fruit entry, which ended up being the top result with the combined score.
-To prevent this kind of situation in the future, we could consider imposing a minimum threshold for the normalized semantic score.
+To prevent this kind of situation, we could maybe consider imposing a minimum threshold for the normalized semantic score.

 ## References<a name="references"></a>